BeauJoh/thesis/source/12-chapter-4-aiwc.md

 #AIWC: OpenCL based Architecture Independent Workload Characterization

-In this chapter we present the Architecture Independent Workload Characterization (AIWC) tool.
+In this chapter, we present the Architecture Independent Workload Characterization (AIWC) tool.
 AIWC simulates the execution of OpenCL kernels to collect architecture-independent features that characterize each code, which may also be used in performance prediction.

 AIWC verifies the architecture independent metrics since they are collected on a toolchain and in a language actively executed on a wide range of accelerators -- the OpenCL runtime supports execution on CPU, GPU, DSP, FPGA, MIC and ASIC hardware architectures.